 Under the terms of the Omnibus Plan, Deferred Share Units ("DSUs") may be issued to members of the Board of Directors as may be designated by the Board of Directors from time-to-time in satisfaction of all or a portion of Director fees.
 The number of DSUs to be issued in satisfaction of a payment of Director fees shall be equal to the amount of the Director fees divided by the volume weighted average price of the Company's common shares on the day preceding the grant date.
 DSUs are equity-settled share-based payments measured at fair value at the date of grant and expensed immediately as the underlying services have been rendered.
-The grant date fair value is approximated by the price of the Company's common shares on the date a director ceases to be a director (or, if the director is also an employee of the Company, the date on which such individual ceases to be an employee).
+The grant date fair value is approximated by the price of the Company's common shares on the date of grant.
+DSUs do not have an exercise price and become exercisable for one common share of the Company upon the date a director ceases to be a director (or, if the director is also an employee of the Company, the date on which such individual ceases to be an employee).